Miller International services for

 Overall, open science requires a balance between open access to scientific information and protecting the rights of creators.
 By understanding the differences between copyrights, trademarks, patents, and open source licenses, open science can be supported in a way that encourages open access while also protecting the rights of creators.
 By following these guidelines, open science can be supported in a way that is beneficial to all.

 Trademarks play an important role in open science.
-Trademarks help to protect the integrity of scientific work, while also providing incentives and recognition
+They help protect the integrity of scientific work while providing recognition.

 According to UNESCO, Open Science fulfills “the human right to share in scientific advancement and its benefit”.